arcayn/rpg-econbot/README.md

  - install it
  - make a Discord application and get its token
  - fill in `opt.js` (remember to remove `.example`)
+ - run the node app on your server
- - invite it to your server
+ - invite the bot to your Discord chat
  - ???
  - profit